macs3-project/MACS/README.md

 ## Tips of fine-tuning peak calling

-Check the three scripts within MACSv2 package:
+There are several subcommands within MACSv2 package to fine-tune or customize your analysis:

-1. bdgcmp can be used on `*_treat_pileup.bdg` and `*_control_lambda.bdg` or bedGraph files from other resources to calculate score track.
+1. `bdgcmp` can be used on `*_treat_pileup.bdg` and `*_control_lambda.bdg` or bedGraph files from other resources to calculate score track.

-2. bdgpeakcall can be used on `*_treat_pvalue.bdg` or the file generated from bdgcmp or bedGraph file from other resources to call peaks with given cutoff, maximum-gap between nearby mergable peaks and minimum length of peak. bdgbroadcall works similarly to bdgpeakcall, however it will output `_broad_peaks.bed` in BED12 format.
+2. `bdgpeakcall` can be used on `*_treat_pvalue.bdg` or the file generated from bdgcmp or bedGraph file from other resources to call peaks with given cutoff, maximum-gap between nearby mergable peaks and minimum length of peak. bdgbroadcall works similarly to bdgpeakcall, however it will output `_broad_peaks.bed` in BED12 format.

-3. Differential calling tool -- bdgdiff, can be used on 4 bedgraph files which are scores between treatment 1 and control 1, treatment 2 and control 2, treatment 1 and treatment 2, treatment 2 and treatment 1.
+3. Differential calling tool -- `bdgdiff`, can be used on 4 bedgraph files which are scores between treatment 1 and control 1, treatment 2 and control 2, treatment 1 and treatment 2, treatment 2 and treatment 1.
 It will output the consistent and unique sites